Coffee Fest Trade Shows is accepting proposals for our 2020 Educational Programming in New York, Chicago, Anaheim and PNW.

 - Sales & Marketing - Topic examples include digital and social media, branding, story-telling increasing sales, customer service, gift & loyalty, etc.

 - Opening a Coffee Shop - store design and layout, financials, finding a roaster

 - Training & HR - management, hiring, recruitment, retention, barista training, etc.

 THINGS TO KEEP IN MIND:

-- All submissions must be complete.
+All submissions must be complete.
 Please keep in mind that the quality of the description/outline is important for us in evaluating your proposal & the description provided will be published as-is unless Coffee Fest has suggestions or changes.

-- Sales pitches are NOT educational.
+Sales pitches are NOT educational.
 Attendees invest their time and money to learn valuable information and are not attending educational sessions to be sold on a specific company, or product.

-- Be sure to provide real, valuable information and data (where appropriate).
+Please provide real, valuable information and data (where appropriate).
 We do not want attendees to feel as if they could have done a quick Google search and received the same information.

-- In most cases, speakers will be required to resubmit new class proposals every two years.
+In most cases, speakers will be required to resubmit new class proposals every two years.
 We want to avoid attendees feeling as if the schedule is exactly the same when they return in following years.
 Some classes geared toward new attendees will be allowed to remain on the schedule.

-- Coffee Fest New York - Friday, October 26th, 2018
+Coffee Fest New York - December 6, 2019